Christian-Kofi-Okyere/HexDisplay-and-4Bit-Adder/README.md

 Brief description

-This repository contains VHDL source files and Block Diagram Files (BDF) for Project 2 of CS232.
+This repository contains VHDL source files and Block Diagram Files (BDF).
 The project implements two small HDL tasks used in the course:

 - task1: A seven-segment hex display system (and a testbench) using a 4-bit input -> 7-seg decoder and an Altera LPM counter component for scanning.
 - task2: A simple 4-bit adder (two 4-bit unsigned inputs producing a 5-bit sum).